-It’s no fun to have a bland diet, but everyone should be informed about the benefits of healthy spices and condiments.
+It’s no fun to have a bland diet, but everyone should be informed about the spices/condiments they should eat.

 Following a healthy diet and eating all of the right foods and is all well and good for your start on weight loss but what you put on top could make or break that scale.
 You can count calories until the day you die and while you may be successful for a short while, if you are sprinkling that salt shaker or pouring on the salad dressing, you could be doing a great deal of damage.
 It’s understandable that some people use these condiments and spices in order to make their food much more flavorful but there’s a fine line between what you should be using.
 What you garnish your food with is almost just as important as what that food is.